Fermi Liquid near a q=0 Charge Quantum Critical Point: Introduction

-Our consideration is an extension of earlier works~\cite{chubukov2014antiferromagnetic, chubukov2009ferromagnetic, maslov2010pomeranchuk}, in which the full $\Gamma$ was obtained in a critical FL for a $d-$wave nematic order and $(\pi,\pi)$ antiferromagnetic order.
+Our consideration is an extension of earlier works~\cite{chubukov2014antiferromagnetic, chubukov2009ferromagnetic, maslov2010pomeranchuk}, in which the full $\Gamma$ was obtained in a critical Fermi liquid for a $d-$wave nematic order and $(\pi,\pi)$ antiferromagnetic order.
 In these two cases, however, the calculations and resulting expressions are quite involved, particularly for the $(\pi,\pi)$ case, where the full $\Gamma$ was obtained only in certain limits.
 For the nematic case, the authors of ~\cite{chubukov2009ferromagnetic,maslov2010pomeranchuk} had to use approximate averaging procedures for higher order ladder diagrams, due to multiple $d-$wave form factors.
-For the $s-$wave $q=0$ charge QCP, which we consider here, we obtain the full analytic form of $\Gamma$ and show explicitly the equivalence between Fermi liquid and self-energy calculations of the quasiparticle $Z$ factor.
-We argue that the s-wave $q=0$ charge QCP serves better to illustrate the essential physics at play than previously studied QCP's.
+For the $s-$wave $q=0$ charge QCP, which we consider here, we obtain the full analytic form of $\Gamma$ and show explicitly that using this $\Gamma$ in Eq. (\ref{eq:1}) one obtains the same $Z$ as in the self-energy calculation.
+In this respect, the s-wave $q=0$ charge QCP better illustrates the essential physics at play than previously studied QCPs.

+In addition, we also consider the susceptibilities $\chi_{n,c}$ and $\chi_{n,s}$ in spin and charge channels with different angular momentum channels, specified by $n$ and address the issue of how they evolve as the system approaches the $s-$wave QCP.
+Within Fermi-liquid theory~\cite{lifshitz1980statistical,baympethick,Chubukov2018}, $\chi_{n,c} \propto (m^*/m)/(1 +F_n)$ and $\chi_{n,s} \propto (m^*/m)/(1 +G_n)$, where $m^*/m$ is the ratio of the effective and the bare fermionic masses, and $F_n$ and $G_n$ are Landau parameters -- partial components of $\Gamma_c (K_F, P_F)$ and $\Gamma_s (K_F,P_F)$, respectively (more accurate expressions are Eqs. (\ref{eq:x2}) below).
+Because critical behavior develops only in the $n=0$ ($s-$wave) channel, the susceptibilities $\chi_n$ must remain finite for all $n>0$, while $\chi_{n=0,c}$ must diverge.
+However, each $\chi_{n, c(s)}$ is proportional to $m^*/m$, which diverges near the QCP.
+To cancel this divergence, all Landau parameters other than $F_0$, must diverge at the same rate as $m^*/m$.